Ace

 and a garment of praise instead of a spirit of despair.”
 Our little Lillybelle, with her sensitivity to the broken and hurting, has proven over and over to be the perfect embodiment of this promise.

-Lily is generously sponsored by Mardi and Sam Parish Cornelius for 2024!
+Lilly is generously sponsored by Mardi and Sam Parish Cornelius for 2026!

 Black Welsh Pony Mare